bisseri/jsondata/README.md

-### Go to https://my-json-server.typicode.com/bisseri/jsondata to fetch the data
+### Go to https://my-json-server.typicode.com/bisseri/jsondata to consume  the data